benopotamus/django-silent-mammoth-whistle/README.rst

 * JavaScript function for tracking client-side actions
 * Separate reporting of authenticated and anonymous sessions
 * Shows top platforms, top user-agents (using `user-agents <https://pypi.org/project/user-agents/>`_), top viewport sizes, and new users, for each month
-* Tracking cookies can be disabled - you just won't see viewport size data
+* Tracking cookies can be disabled (you just won't see viewport size data)
+* All data is stored in a single table with no relations to your project's tables

 Requirements
 ============